microsoft/WPF-Samples/Data Binding/EditingCollections/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Changing a Collection by Using IEditableCollectionView Sample"
+---

 # Changing a Collection by Using IEditableCollectionView Sample
 This sample uses the members that are provided by the IEditableCollectionView interface to add and change items in a ListView.
 The IEditableCollectionView provides a common API so that you can use the same members to add, edit, and remove items of a collection, if the collection supports such operations, regardless of the collection's type.